NeunEinser/bingo/README.md

 * **Tiny Biomes**: This makes exploration less of an issue and allows requiring items from different biomes.
 * **Increased Dungeon Rate**: The dungeon rate was increased by a factor of 12.5, which makes finding dungeon loot very possible.
-* **Caves**: Caves are increased from a 1/7 chance to 1/6 in Bingo.
+* **Caves**: Caves are increased from a 1/7 chance to 1/6 in bingo.
 Ocean caves will not be flooded.
 * **Mineshafts**: Mineshafts are completely disabled and you will not find any.
 * **No -Ites**: Granite, Diorite and Andesite does not generate.
-The only purpose those rocks would have in Bingo is annoy players and clutter their inventory.
+The only purpose those rocks would have in bingo is annoy players and clutter their inventory.
 * **Ambient Lighting**: You can see in the dark even without nightvision while still be able to tell darkness apart from light.
 * **No Nether**: Nether is blocked for the moment.

 ## Expansion Packs
 This is very much experimental and subject to many changes.
-The idea is that you can make and distribute expansion packs, which can be installed on top of the normal Bingo game.
+The idea is that you can make and distribute expansion packs, which can be installed on top of the normal bingo game.

 Currently, not much is possible yet.
 You can add new items using an expansion data pack and register new rooms for the lobby.
 Note that new structures will currently not be added to an existing world.
 This will change in the future.